 Printed in Ink

 The End Game initiative, with support from the Youth Arts Fund and Population Growth Strategy Small Grant Fund, helps Tasmanian screen practitioners work towards their screen dream.
-During 2018 and 2019, some of the End Gamers used the assistance and mentoring to produce short films:
+Since its inception in 2018, some of the End Gamers used the assistance and mentoring to produce acting or makeup showreels and others created these short films:

 Step-Out Web17 was a partnership between Wide Angle Tasmania (WAT) and Australian Film, Television and Radio School (AFTRS) for Tasmanian filmmakers.
 It was a knock-out competition designed to develop audience engagement skills, where the crowd decided which web-series were in the running for production investment including up to $20,000 cash.
 The winning team was Women of the Island, who were supported to create their first three webisodes: